zluo16/node-mocha-immersive-alum/README.md

 describe('name and url', function() {
 ```

 The next method is `it()`, think about it as the test case.
-The first argument is the behavior, i.e., a plain english description of the expected behavior of the code we're testing:
+The first argument is the behavior, i.e., a plain English description of the expected behavior of the code we're testing:

 ```js
   it('must be a string', function(done){